Matt Murray (ice hockey, born 1994): Pittsburgh Penguins

 During his first full professional season with the Penguins AHL affiliate, the Wilkes-Barre/Scranton Penguins in 2014–15, on March 8, 2015, Murray set an AHL record for the longest shutout streak by not allowing any goals for 304 minutes and 11 seconds.
 The previous record of 268:17 was held by Barry Brust.

 On March 22, Murray recorded his tenth shutout of the season, breaking a record for rookie AHL goaltenders set by Gordie Bell in 1942–43.
 He would finish the regular season with 12 shutouts.
-Murray capped his standout rookie season by sweeping the AHL awards, he was selected to the AHL First All-Star Team and Rookie Team, while winning the Baz Bastien Memorial Award as the League's best goaltender and the Dudley "Red" Garrett Memorial Award as best rookie.
+Murray capped his standout rookie season by sweeping the AHL awards, he was selected to the AHL First All-Star Team and Rookie Team while winning the Baz Bastien Memorial Award as the League's best goaltender and the Dudley "Red" Garrett Memorial Award as best rookie.

-In the 2015–16 season, Murray was recalled from the AHL for the first time to the Pittsburgh Penguins on December 15, 2015 and made his NHL debut on December 19, 2015 in a 2–1 loss against the Carolina Hurricanes.
-Murray was recalled again by the Pittsburgh Penguins on February 21, 2016 and started nine games to finish the season.
+In the 2015–16 season, Murray was recalled from the AHL for the first time to the Pittsburgh Penguins on December 15, 2015, and made his NHL debut on December 19, 2015 in a 2–1 loss against the Carolina Hurricanes.
+Murray was recalled again by the Pittsburgh Penguins on February 21, 2016, and started nine games to finish the season.

-On April 19, 2016 the 21-year old Murray made his NHL playoff debut in game three of the first round becoming the youngest goaltender in franchise history to start a post-season game.
+On April 19, 2016, the 21-year-old Murray made his NHL playoff debut in game three of the first round becoming the youngest goaltender in franchise history to start a post-season game.
 He allowed just one goal as the Penguins defeated the New York Rangers 3–1.
-Just two days later, Murray recorded his first NHL playoff shutout in a 5–0 win over the Rangers.
+Two days later, Murray recorded his first career playoff shutout in a 5–0 win over the Rangers.

-Murray remained the starting goaltender throughout the 2016 playoffs.
+Murray remained the starter throughout the 2016 playoffs.
 After being replaced by veteran Marc-André Fleury, who returned from injury in game five of the third round, he started in all remainder games of the 2016 Stanley Cup playoffs.
 Murray led the Penguins past the San Jose Sharks in the finals to the franchise's fourth Stanley Cup.
 He posted an impressive .923 save percentage and 2.08 GAA throughout the playoffs and became only the sixth starting rookie goaltender in the Stanley Cup Finals since 1976.